meutraa/mm/README.md

 The [Matrix](https://matrix.org/) client that requires you to read to the bottom of this README.

+If you do not want a gitlab account but have problems or suggestions, send an email to my gmail address: bendypauldron

 #### Features
 * Less than 250 lines of code.
 * Fetching last ten messages of each room on start.